kuratahiroyuki/LSTM-PHV/README.md

 ※We recommentd to create virtual environment by using anaconda.

 # Processing
  This CLI system is used for three processing as follows.
- ・Training of a word2vec embedding model to encode amino acid sequences ・Training of LSTM-PHV model for PPI prediction.
+ ・Training of a word2vec embedding model to encode amino acid sequences.
+ ・Training of LSTM-PHV model for PPI prediction.
  ・PPI prediction.

 # preparation and installation
 ## 0. Preparation of a virtual environment (not necessary)